neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 In both cases chromium will start.
 Please press "F5" or refresh.
 You will see the NanoDiP UI in chromium with the features described above.

-#In case any test above should fail
+# In case any test above should fail

-In a fist rest, please, re-run in the /home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script/ directory
+In a first attempt, please, re-run in the /home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script/ directory

 `./c_nanodip_and_dependencies.sh`

 So far most of recent issues we have seen were fixed this way.
 Our current scripts can be impaired by network interruptions.
-If these interruptions are encountered during the download of additional system libraries, compilation errors may occur that will impair subsequent compilation of R (libraries) and f5c.
+If these interruptions are encountered during the download of additional system libraries, compilation errors may occur that will impair subsequent compilation of R, R libraries and f5c.